Xunius/MeiTingTrunk/README.md

 * Full text searching inside PDFs.
 * Import from Zotero and EndNote.
 * Other document types aside articles and books.
-* Packaing into a format suitable for a few mainstream Linux software management tools.
+* Packaging into a format suitable for a few mainstream Linux package management tools.
 * Of cource, any stability or performance improvements.